grahamjh99/Project-2-Subreddit-Classification/README.md

-# Project Title: Determining which Subreddit a post belongs to
+# Project Title: Determining which Subreddit a Post Belongs To
 Determining if a post belongs to the subreddit wallstreetbets or stocks

 # Table of contents